The name of the organization is the Standards Alumni Association, hereinafter referred to as the Association.

 BYLAW I GOVERNANCE

-C) The Executive Board is chaired by the President and consists of the elected officers, the Past President, the appointed officers, chairmen of the standing committees, and ex-officio representatives from NIST and the Standards Employee Benefit Association (SEBA).
+(B) The Executive Board is chaired by the President and consists of the Elected Officers, the immediate Past President, the Appointed Officers, chairs of the Standing Committees, and an ex officio representative from NIST.

 BYLAW II DUTIES OF ELECTED OFFICERS

-A) The President has prime responsibility for the functioning of the Association within the context of the Constitution and Bylaws and presides at all meetings of the Association and the Executive Board.
-The President speaks for the Association in dealing with other organizations and people, appoints additional officers and committee chairmen with the advice of the Executive Board, and performs such other tasks as appropriate to the office, e.g. appointments and re-appointments to the Standing Committees.
+(A) The President has prime responsibility for the functioning of the Association within the context of the Constitution and Bylaws and presides at all meetings of the Association and the Executive Board.
+The President speaks for the Association in dealing with other organizations and people, appoints additional officers and committee chairs with the advice of the Executive Board, and performs such other tasks as appropriate to the office.

-D) The most recent President shall serve as advisor to the President and as ex-officio member of the Nominating and Program Committees.
+(D) The immediate Past President shall serve as advisor to the President, serve as chair of the Awards Committee, serve on the Nominating Committee, and may serve on other committees.

 BYLAW III THE EXECUTIVE BOARD